-Body type science does not officially recognize the three body types (endomorph, ectomorph, mesomorph) as being real.
-It never has.
-The fact is, the only body type that is actually recognized by mainstream science and medical doctors as being real is the Standard Scientific Human Body Anatomy Book Body Type One (BT1) found in any scientifically approved anatomy book.
+Body type science does not recognize the three body types (endomorph, ectomorph, mesomorph) as being real.
+Nor do mainstream science or medical doctors – they never have.
+The fact is, the only scientific body type that is actually recognized by mainstream science and medical doctors as being real is the Standard Scientific Human Body Anatomy Book Body Type One (BT1) found in any scientifically approved anatomy book.

 You can also increase exercise activity to burn more calories, which is calculated through the Harris-Benedict formula.

-Yet, there are millions upon millions upon millions of people in the world, no less, who, even when at the very bottom of their safe BMI weight range, do not look like the Standard Scientific Human Body Anatomy Book Body Type One (BT1).
-Instead of having fully developed muscles, muscle mass, and posture et al, they deal with skinny fat along with poor posture, no less.
+But, there are millions upon millions upon millions of people in the world, no less, who, even when at the very bottom of their safe Standard BMI weight range, do not look like the Standard BT1.
+Instead of having fully developed muscles, muscle mass, and posture et al, they deal with skinny fat along with poor posture, no less, even when within safe BMI.
 They do not have a fully developed BT1.
-This is one way that the Body Type One (BT1) scientific standard along with the BMI weight range scale is inaccurate.
+This is a second way that the scientific Standard BT1 along with the Standard BMI weight range scale are inaccurate.

-It is a common misperception and false belief that obesity is defined as weighing too much/being overweight.
-The truth is, it is possible to add muscle weight alone to your body, which can place your weight in the overweight or obese part of your BMI weight range, outside the safe zone.
+It is a common misperception that obesity is defined as weighing too much/being overweight.
+The truth is, it is defined as having too much fat on your body.
+It is possible to add excess muscle weight alone to your body.
+Doing so can place you in the overweight or obese part of your Standard BMI weight range, outside the safe zone.

 How To Determine Body Type, The Four Body Types – Where Is The Muscle(s)?